UCAS code: B140

 You will also choose courses from a range of biomedical and non-biomedical options.

 - Biomedical Sciences 3 - cornerstone to the theme of 'developing knowledge from experiment'

 - Neuroscience 3

-You will also take a combination of compulsory and optional courses that broaden your understanding of your chosen subject.
+You will also take a combination of optional courses that broaden your understanding of your chosen subject.

 Additionally in this year, you will develop key graduate attributes, including analytical and communication skills.

 The final year theme is 'research in practice'.

 You will study the compulsory course, General Neuroscience, plus two option courses that cover cutting-edge topics in more depth.